alexey-stephanov/pizzabot-slice-code-challenge/Readme.md

 There are several ways to use pizzabot

 * In IntelliJ IDEA
-1. Open the project in IntelliJ IDEA, open file Main.kt and run the main function
+1. Open the project in IntelliJ IDEA, open file Main.kt and run the main function.
+After that, write your input without quotes.

 * In terminal
 Go to the project root folder

-1. Write ./pizzabot and your input in quotes
+1. Write ./pizzabot.sh and your input in quotes
 ```
-./pizzabot "(your_input)"
+./pizzabot.sh "(your_input)"
 ```
 Example:
 ```
-./pizzabot "5x5 (1, 2) (2, 3)"
+./pizzabot.sh "5x5 (1, 2) (2, 3)"
 ```

-2. Write ./pizzabot and run the program.
+2. Write ./pizzabot.sh and run the program.
 After that, write your input without quotes
 ```
-./pizzabot
+./pizzabot.sh
 (your_input)
 ```
 Example:
 ```
-./pizzabot
+./pizzabot.sh
 5x5 (1, 2) (2, 3)
 ```